PTUA logo

 In other words: yes, building Eastlink will increase congestion, but don't worry, this new freeway will reduce it again!

-One can also find figures in Vicroads' own annual report demonstrating that building freeways hasn't reduced the level of congestion.
-In fact, the overall level of congestion (as measured by the average delay to traffic) has remained steady over at least the last decade, with reductions in congestion in some locations evenly balanced by increases in congestion elsewhere.
-What is even more clear is that freeway-building has increased the amount of car travel by 13 per cent over 10 years, faster than the increase in Victoria's population (even when offset by a slight decrease in 2006 due to higher petrol prices).
+One can also find figures in Vicroads’ own annual report demonstrating that building freeways hasn’t reduced the level of congestion.
+In fact, the overall level of congestion (as measured by the average delay to traffic) remained steady over the decade 1997-2006 when a record number of major new roads opened – including CityLink, the Western Ring Road, the Hallam Bypass and the Eastern Freeway extension to Mitcham.
+Reductions in congestion in some locations were evenly balanced by increases in congestion elsewhere.
+What is even more clear is that freeway-building increased the amount of car travel by 13 per cent over those 10 years, faster than the increase in Victoria’s population (even when offset by a slight decrease in 2006 due to higher petrol prices).

 Traffic Levels and Congestion